|Nutrition Facts (per serving)|

 Place chickpeas in a blender or food processor along with 1/8 cup of olive oil.
 Blend to roughly puree the chickpeas.
 Transfer to a mixing bowl.

 Add tuna, grated carrots, onion, garlic, cilantro, parsley, sea salt, and chile flakes.
 Stir well to combine.

 Shape mixture into small patties and then cover and refrigerate for 30 minutes.

 Remove patties from the fridge and then dredge in a little flour, followed by the breadcrumbs.

-Heat about 1 tablespoon of vegetable oil in a nonstick skillet and fry patties until golden brown on each side.
+Heat the vegetable oil in a nonstick skillet over medium heat and fry patties until golden brown on each side.
 Place patties on a paper towel to drain.
 If they seem a little moist, then fry them for a second time and then drain.
 This helps the patties keep their shape.